 Step 1: Earn a Bachelor's Degree

-While there is not a specific degree required for undergraduate study, aspiring neurosurgeons might choose to concentrate their coursework in advanced biological sciences to meet admission requirements for medical school.
-They must graduate from an accredited bachelor's degree program with pre-med prerequisite courses, such as microbiology, biochemistry and human anatomy.
+Neurosurgeon education requirements begin with the foundation of an undergraduate degree.
+While there is not a specific degree required for bachelor's level study, aspiring neurosurgeons might choose to concentrate their coursework in advanced biological sciences, such as a bachelor's degree in biomedical science to meet admission requirements for medical school.
+They must graduate from an accredited bachelor's degree program with pre-med prerequisite courses, such as microbiology, biochemistry, and human anatomy.
 Most medical schools require a grade point average of at least 3.5 and may choose only those candidates who rank at the top of their graduating class.

-- Participate in job shadowing programs.
-Most universities can assist students in finding job shadow opportunities to spend time following doctors and neurosurgeons throughout a workday.
+Participate in job shadowing programs.
+Most universities can assist students in finding job shadowing opportunities that allow them to spend time following doctors and neurosurgeons throughout a workday.
 Participating in job shadowing programs can help an aspiring neurosurgeon learn what to expect in this career and gain medical experience to list on his or her medical school application.

-- Learn a foreign language.
-Neurosurgeons frequently work with patients who do not speak English, so learning a foreign language such as Spanish can help a candidate succeed in this field and may help him or her stand out over other medical school applicants.
+Learn a foreign language.
+Neurosurgeons frequently work with patients who do not speak English, so learning a foreign language such as Spanish or Korean can help a candidate succeed in this field and may help him or her stand out over other medical school applicants.

 Step 2: Attend Medical School

 Aspiring neurosurgeons are required to earn a Doctor of Medicine by attending medical school, another critical step in neurosurgeon schooling.
 Medical school programs are traditionally somewhat inflexible, consisting of medical overview classes paired with experiential units, typically completed in the second half of the four-year program.